Hawkbat/ow-mod-doom/README.md

 #### fileName

 Visual Studio will use the project's name for the dll, so this will usually be `[ProjectName].dll`.
-Since this template's project name is `ModTemplate`, `fileName` will be `ModTemplate.dll`.
+Since this template's project name is `Doom`, `fileName` will be `Doom.dll`.
 Remember that if you change your project's name, you'll have to change this entry too.

 #### author